roboscienceorg/book/source/Filtering/index.rst

 One of the basic functions, localization, is completely dependent on the sensors.
 Decisions about future actions are made based on the sensors.
 Feedback from the actuators is also based on the sensors.
 Many aspects of the system ride on the sensors.
-The last chapter presented a number of sensing systems.
-There is a vast array of sensors which can sense or measure physical.
+The Sensors Chapter presented a number and variety of sensing systems.
+There is a vast array of sensors which can sense or measure physical quantities.
 Accuracy on sensors varies greatly with some very accurate and others having considerable errors.

 .. _`fig:robotsandhumans`: